 There are a number of schemes available to ensure that your money is safe and that you will be repatriated should your travel company go out of business.
-All package holidays sold to you in the UK by ABTA Members are financially protected so that if your travel company fails, you’ll be able to continue your holiday as planned or get your money back.
+All package holidays sold to you in the European Economic Area (EEA) by ABTA Members are financially protected so that if your travel company fails, you’ll be able to continue your holiday as planned or get your money back.

 Financial protection in travel can be confusing, so here we give you an easy-to-follow run down of when your money should automatically be protected and what you can do when it isn’t.
 We also have a checklist for what paperwork you need when booking your holiday.